elinstella/PlanIt/README.md

 For a production environment, make sure both the backend and frontend are built and deployed correctly.

-### Build the Backend
+### Start the Backend
-To prepare the backend for production, run the following command:
+To start backend, run the following command:

 ```bash
 cd backend